-I have discovered something very creepy and desperate.
-It's something that I do.
-It's something that lots of Con-ers do.
-And it's so freaking addictive, I can't get off the computer.
-It's called "Stalking the NInja Agents."
-You don't contact the Ninja Agents here; you don't speak to them.
-All you can do is wait for them to talk to you--more often than not, they critique, rather than asking for pages.
-And so people like to stalk their movements and see where they are at all times.
+I have discovered something very creepy and desperate that Con attendees do.
+It's called "Stalking the Ninja Agents."
+You don't contact the Ninja Agents; you don't speak to them.
+All you can do is wait for them to talk to you, and more often than not, they critique, rather than asking for pages.
+So people like to stalk their movements and see where they are at all times.
 But the more you stalk them, the more pathetic you become.

 You just want to know where they are at all times.
 Which, most likely, will never be your posts.
 True.
 Story.

 Why I Hate James Pat...

 My Mayo Clinic Experi...